tsonntag/gitter/Readme.markdown

 # Tracksgrid

-Ruby library for Rails which helps you to build
+Ruby library for Rails which enables you to create

-* decorators for your models
+* Decorators or presenters for your models
 * Data grids, i.e table like data with customizable
   * Filters
   * Sortables columns